Thinking about putting on a hybrid event? Not quite sure where to start? Get ready with a hybrid event checklist.

 Many organizers are considering hybrid events as a way to bring in-person engagement opportunities together with the safety and accessibility of virtual events, but trying out a new event type can also be daunting.
-However, over the past months, hundreds of Whova customers have successfully used the format to put on events that satisfied both in-person and remote audiences.
+Nevertheless, over the past months, thousands of Whova customers have successfully used Whova’s hybrid event platform to put on events that satisfied both in-person and remote audiences.

 After consulting with some of these organizers, we’ve put together a comprehensive hybrid event checklist to make sure you’ve got everything covered.
 We’ve also compiled some of the top considerations organizers recommend you keep in mind in order to deliver content to both audiences in the most effective way possible.

-Here’s a look at some of the top checklist items and considerations:
+Here’s a look at some of the top hybrid event checklist items and considerations:

 1. Prepare COVID-19 screening questions

-Whova Tips: Different states and countries will have different recommendations and regulations, so be sure to check specifically for your region!
+Whova Tips: A crucial item in our hybrid event checklist.
+Different states and countries will have different recommendations and regulations, so be sure to check specifically for your region!

 2. Consider presentation for both in-person and remote attendees